Skip to main content

 log_errors = On

-Use logs to answer one question at a time
+Use logs to answer a specific question

 <?php